 Liberty University classifies sexual assault as "any unwanted forced sexual contact."
 Areas of sexual assault include, but are not limited to:

-A victim may contact LUPD, the Student Conduct Office, Student Care Office, or the Sexual Assault Response Program if anyone, even someone she or he knew or trusted, has done any of these things.
+A victim may contact LUPD, the Student Conduct Office, Student Counseling Services Office, or the Sexual Assault Response Program if anyone, even someone she or he knew or trusted, has done any of these things.

 Rape, is punishable in Virginia by sentences from five years up to life in prison.
 A victim who presses charges against her assailant will have a difficult and often painful time throughout the course of the legal proceedings.
 Pressing charges however, can help a victim feel that she has retaken control of her life; control the assailant attempted to take away from her.